 Suppose you are entering address details, you need to add multiple lines of data in the same cell, for that, you need to enter short cut key “Alt + Enter”, it will move the cursor down so that you can enter or type the text in the next line.

 5. Addition or insertion of multiple columns or rows

 In some cases, you want to insert additional rows or columns, to add extra datasets; for this, you need to select or highlight the columns or rows, do a right-click & select the Insert option. so automatically, the rows or columns get inserted.
 (Note: for example, if you want to insert ten columns or rows, you need to select the same number of rows or columns and then do a right-click & select the Insert option so that ten rows or columns get inserted.

 6. Autosum the Selected Data Range

 Suppose I have a numeric data range, so I want to do a sum up for that data range, to perform this task at a faster pace, you need to select the data range.

-After pressing on “ALT key and Enter”, it will give the Total value of that range.
+After pressing on the “ALT key and Enter”, it will give the range’s total value.

 7 Addition of Cell Border

 Here we want to add a cell border across the data range.

 After pressing on “Ctrl + Shift + &” so that automatically cell borders get added.

 8. Number Formatting

 If you want a dollar sign to be displayed in front of each number, you can select a data range.

 After click on “Ctrl + Shift + $”, so that the entire numeric value data range will be displayed with the dollar sign.